Mission, Vision, Values

 Ties with Community Hospital Association

-Every person who donates at least $10 to the BCH Foundation in a calendar year becomes a member of the Community Hospital Association (CHA), the organization that owns Boulder Community Hospital.
+Every person who donates at least $10 to the BCH Foundation in a calendar year becomes a member of the Community Hospital Association (CHA), the organization that owns Boulder Community Health.
 All CHA members are invited to an annual meeting held each May.

 Return to Top